-Thus, a square time-varying trapping voltage can be used.
+Hence, a square time-varying trapping voltage can be used.
 Two decades ago it was suggested to make use of the analogy between the dynamics of charged particles in the non-homogenous magnetic quadrupole field of accelerators or storage rings, and that of an electric quadrupole trap excited by square voltage pulses \cite{David00, Kjae01}.
-Instead of using typical sinusoidal voltages, controllable, pulsed RF voltages are applied to the trap electrodes with an aim to investigate collective beam dynamics in various lattice structures \cite{Tak04, Kelli15}.
+Instead of using typical sinusoidal voltages, controllable, pulsed RF voltages, are applied to the trap electrodes with an aim to investigate collective beam dynamics in various lattice structures \cite{Tak04, Kelli15}.
 Moreover, the collective dynamics of a one-component plasma (OCP) in a RF quadrupole trap is physically equivalent to that of a charged-particle beam that propagates throughout a periodic magnetic lattice.
-Experiments focused on using linear Paul traps to study space-charged-dominated beams have been reported in the last two decades \cite{Tak04, Kjae05, Dorf06, Gils04, Chung07, Gils07}.
-Moreover, Ref. \cite{Kjae02a, Kjae02b} focus on emulations of beams in the ultra strongly coupled regime of Coulomb crystallization.
+Experiments focused on using linear Paul traps to study space-charged-dominated beams are reported in the last two decades \cite{Tak04, Kjae05, Dorf06, Gils04, Chung07, Gils07}, while Refs. \cite{Kjae02a, Kjae02b} focus on emulations of beams in the ultra strongly coupled regime of Coulomb crystallization.